SWHL/PaddleOCRDocs/docs/algorithm/text_recognition/algorithm_rec_robustscanner.en.md

 Note:In addition to using the two text recognition datasets MJSynth and SynthText, [SynthAdd](https://pan.baidu.com/share/init?surl=uV0LtoNmcxbO-0YA7Ch4dg) data (extraction code: 627x), and some real data are used in training, the specific data details can refer to the paper.

 ## 2. Environment

 Please refer to ["Environment Preparation"](../../ppocr/environment.en.md) to configure the PaddleOCR environment, and refer to ["Project Clone"](../../ppocr/blog/clone.en.md)to clone the project code.

 ## 3. Model Training / Evaluation / Prediction

 Please refer to [Text Recognition Tutorial](../../ppocr/model_train/recognition.en.md).
 PaddleOCR modularizes the code, and training different recognition models only requires **changing the configuration file**.

-### Training:
+### Training

 Specifically, after the data preparation is completed, the training can be started.
 The training command is as follows: